Badshahi Mosque : A Timeless Marvel of Mughal Architecture Of 1671

 Artistic Details

 The mosque’s interior and exterior are adorned with exquisite artistic details, including intricate frescoes, calligraphy, and tile work.
 The frescoes depict floral and geometric patterns, reflecting the Mughal love for nature and symmetry.
-The calligraphy features verses from the Quran, written in elegant scripts that enhance the spiritual ambiance of the mosque.
-Using inlaid marble and precious stones further adds to the mosque’s aesthetic appeal.

 Cultural and Religious Significance